alexander-jiang/riichi-bot/diary.md

-after adding check for quads: 51-84 microseconds after moving the check for honor tiles to initial check only (not on each recursive call): ~47 microseconds after passing in next tile_id with non-zero tile count as an argument for each recursive call: ~47 microseconds
+after adding check for quads: 51-84 microseconds after moving the check for honor tiles to initial check only (not on each recursive call): ~47 microseconds after passing in next tile_id with non-zero tile count as an argument for each recursive call: ~47 microseconds after commenting out the println (which were added for debugging): ~15 microseconds
 ```

 ### May 1 2025